Marsupial Trouble

 Tastes that possums hate

 Possums are most definitely not picky eaters.
-They would eat anything if they’re hungry.
+They would eat anything if they were hungry.
 They might not like it, but if they’re starving, they’ll eat it.
 Sometimes, you might successfully repel a possum using specific food, only to find out later it’s no longer effective.
 Acquired taste we might say.

 Possums hate the taste of: